Saazu/JLox/README.md

 ## JLox

-This is a JLox, a simple C-like programming language built usng Java.
+This is JLox, a simple C-like programming language built usng Java.
 I am building this to explore concepts in Compilers and Programming Languages

 This follows a programming language tutorial from [Crafting Interpreters](https://craftinginterpreters.com/) by Bob Nystrom.